 OPA 294 remains under appeal in its entirety as it relates to Block 14, and the site municipally known as 3130 Dufferin Street.
-In addition, the text highlighted in green and yellow remains under appeal on a plan-wide basis.
+In addition, the text highlighted in yellow remains under appeal on a plan-wide basis.

-Under appeal by BILD Under appeal by Oxford
+Under appeal by Oxford